anknetau/LandmarkRemark/README.md

 2. Focus view: Displaying the user's location as well as other views implies functionality should exist to focus the map on one or the other.
 3. Results screen: searching for text implies the existence of a screen that can display a list of results, either on the map or in a separate list.
 A specific result can then be examined within the results.
 4. Locality issues: a user may be interested in seeing results at the neighborhood level rather than a national or global level.
 Displaying both at the same time may trade resolution in the local level for completeness - and vice versa.
 5. Sign up and login: each user has their own username, coupled with a password to access the system.
 Users should also be able to sign up within the app.
+For simplicity, the app has a single screen that allows the user to enter a device-only name.
+No signup or login has been implemented for this test.
 6. Update and delete: Being able to merely list and add locations is rarely sufficient for a user, update/delete functionality should exist, too, so users are able to fix errors.
 Ownership of the note should be used as a simple way to control access.
+7. URL construction is done quickly via string operations rather than the correct URLComponents/URLQueryItem method.

 ## Time Log

+- UI: 8 hours
+- Backend setup: 1 hour
+- Architecture: 3 hours
+- API layer: 4 hours
+- **Total**: ~16 hours

 ## Known issues, limitations and possible improvements

 1. Location updates can affect battery life.
 This quick implementation does not take this into account and instead asks for continuous status updates.
+2. For simplicity, the app has a single screen that allows the user to enter a device-only name (which is not stored).
+No signup or login has been implemented for this test - these are all simple improvements.
-2. This app has not been tested in Xcode versions earlier than 10.3
+3. This app has not been tested in Xcode versions earlier than 10.3
-3. This app requires swift 5 to run, as it uses the new Result type
+4. This app requires swift 5 to run, as it uses the new Result type
-4. As the app is required to target iOS 10 and up, the more flexible MKMarkerAnnotationView (iOS 11+) cannot be used.
+5. As the app is required to target iOS 10 and up, the more flexible MKMarkerAnnotationView (iOS 11+) cannot be used.
 Instead, the older pin-style annotation has been used.
-5. The app's device orientation is limited to portrait only.
+6. The app's device orientation is limited to portrait only.

-database
-os version
-tested against what?
-scalability
-security

-### POS

-### Accessibility

-### Additional QA
+7. The app has only been tested in the simulator
+8. Obvious security issues exist with the unguarded API used - anyone on the internet with the right headers can make changes.
+In the real world, an auth system would be used, such as Auth0 or OAuth.